APPENDIX 2 SAMPLING VARIABILITY

 The RSE estimates for proportions listed in the publication fully calculate the effect of correlation between the numerator and the denominator.

 The difference between survey estimates is also subject to sampling variability.
 An approximate SE of the difference between two estimates (x-y) may be calculated by the formula:

 This approximation can generally be used whenever the estimates come from different samples, such as two estimates from different years or two estimates for two non-intersecting subpopulations in the one year.
 If the estimates come from two populations, one of which is a subpopulation of the other, the standard error is likely to be lower than that derived from this approximation.

-For comparing estimates between surveys, or between populations within a survey, it is useful to determine whether differences are 'real' differences between the corresponding population characteristics or simply the result of sampling variability between the survey samples.
+For comparing estimates between surveys, or between populations within a survey, it is useful to determine whether differences are 'real' differences between the corresponding population characteristics or simply the result of sampling variability.
 One way to examine this is to determine whether the difference between the estimates is statistically significant.
-This is done by calculating the standard error of the difference between two estimates (x and y), using the formula above, and using that to calculate the test statistic using the formula below:
+This is done by calculating the standard error of the difference between two estimates (x and y), using the formula above, and using that to calculate the test statistic using the formula below.

-If the value of this test statistic is greater than 1.96 then there is good evidence of a statistically significant difference between the two populations with respect to that characteristic.
-Otherwise, it cannot be stated with confidence that there is a real difference between the population estimates.
+If the value of this test statistic is greater than 1.96 (at the 95% confidence level) then there is good evidence of a statistically significant difference between the two population estimates with respect to that characteristic.
+Otherwise, it cannot be stated with confidence (at the 95% confidence level) that there is a real difference between the population estimates.